How to Install a Custom SSL

 Installing a custom SSL certificate

-In case you have purchased an SSL Certificate from another provider, you can easily use it by following the steps below:
+If you have purchased an SSL certificate from another provider, you can easily use it by following the steps below.

-First, make sure that the domain or subdomain does not currently have an SSL installed.
-Go to Websites → Manage, search for SSL on the sidebar, and click on it:
+First, make sure that the domain or subdomain currently doesn't have an SSL installed.
+To do so, go to Websites, find the site in question, and click Manage next to it.
+Then, search for SSL on the sidebar:

-There, locate the SSL for the domain (or subdomain).
-If there is one, click on the options button ( ⋮ ), and select Uninstall:
+Locate the SSL for the domain (or subdomain).
+If there is one, click on the ellipsis ⋮ button and select Uninstall:

 The